usf-cs272-spring2022/usf-cs272-spring2022.github.io/_projects/grading.md

   - **Project # Review 2**: Earned after attending your second code review for the `#` project.
   - **Project # Final Release**: Earned after passing code review and creating a final release of the `#` project.

 You must request and attend a code review appointment to be eligible for these grades.
-See below for details.
+That begins by using the following issue template:

+> **Request Code Review Appointment**
+> Used to request a code review appointment.
+{: style="background-color: white;" }

+Follow the instructions indicated by the GitHub Actions bot.

 The code review process for project 4 is handled differently, since it occurs during finals week at the end of the semester.
 Additional details for the last code review will be posted towards the end of the semester.
 {: .notification }